FabianSchuessler/DroneProject/Readme.md

 ### Installing Icarous

 [Icarous Installation Guide](https://github.com/nasa/icarous)

-[How to fix -lwrap error? /usr/bin/x86_64-linux-gnu-ld: cannot find -lwrap #52](https://github.com/nasa/icarous/issues/52) [How to connect Icarous and MAVProxy #53](https://github.com/nasa/icarous/issues/53)
+[How to fix -lwrap error? /usr/bin/x86_64-linux-gnu-ld: cannot find -lwrap #52](https://github.com/nasa/icarous/issues/52)

+[How to connect Icarous and MAVProxy #53](https://github.com/nasa/icarous/issues/53)

 Installing Icarous differs a bit depending on the operating system and the CPU architecture.
 It might be worth it to write the export commands into a script.
 We recommend the export commands because the recommend changes to the ~/.bashrc script according to the official installation guide didn't work for us.
+Of course the used commands might need to be adjusted to the current version.

 #### How to install Icarous on the Drone (ARM)